quxiaojian/PGA/README.md

-        [-i -ir]           optional: allowed minimum value for inverted-repeat (IR) length. (default: 1000) [-d -degree]       optional: 1st (2nd, 3rd and so on) longest IR that you want to annotate. (default: 1) [-p -percent]      optional: TBLASTN percent identity lower than this value will not be annotated. (default: 40) [-o -out]          optional: output directory name. (default: gb) [-f -form]         optional: circular or linear form for FASTA-format file. (default: circular) [-l -log]          optional: log file name containing warning information for annotated GenBank-format file(s). (default: warning)
+        [-i -ir]           optional: allowed minimum value for inverted-repeat (IR) length. (default: 1000) [-d -degree]       optional: 1st (2nd, 3rd and so on) longest IR that you want to annotate. (default: 1) [-p -percent]      optional: TBLASTN percent identity lower than this value will not be annotated. (default: 40) [-q -qcoverage]    optional: query coverage per annotated PCG less than or more than each of these two values (<1,>1), respectively. (default: 0.5,2)
+        [-o -out]          optional: output directory name. (default: gb) [-f -form]         optional: circular or linear form for FASTA-format file. (default: circular) [-l -log]          optional: log file name containing warning information for annotated GenBank-format file(s). (default: warning)